-Cybersecurity and Risk Management: Tracking, Classifying, and Controlling Sensitive Content Access Co of healthcare respondents said they tag and classify over 75% of their unstructured data (highest of all industries).
-Cybersecurity and Risk Management: Using Security Tools for Sensitive Content Using Security Tools for Sensitive Content All enterprises have multiple security tools that they use across their networks, endpoints, and cloud applications.
+Using Security Tools for Sensitive Content All enterprises have multiple security tools that they use across their networks, endpoints, and cloud applications.
 Whether these are used to protect internal and external sensitive content communications is another question.
-When asked whether they use capabilities like multi-factor authentication, encryption, and governance tracking and controls for such communications, results are mixed (Figure 46).
+When asked whether they use capabilities like multi-factor authentication, encryption, and governance tracking and controls for such communications, results are mixed (Figure 54).
 Nearly six in 10 (59%) say these protections are always in place for external sensitive content communications.
 Almost everyone else says that they are in place some of the time.
-Maturity of measuring and managing sensitive content communications security remains a key focus area for organizations: only 11% indicated no improvement is needed compared to 26% in last year's survey (Figure 53).
+North American respondents have the highest security posture, with 67% reporting they do so all the time versus 57% for Asia-Pacific and 53% for EMEA respondents.
+Maturity of measuring and managing sensitive content communications security remains a key focus area for organizations: only 11% indicated no improvement is needed compared to 26% in last year's survey (Figure 55).
 A higher percentage of organizations this year noted some improvement is needed (56% to 37% in last year's survey).
 While the numbers were the same for the whole cohort, there were interesting differences when the question is analyzed by different groups.
-For internal communications, 71% of state government and professional services both said they always use these tools (Figure 54).
-Two-thirds (67%) of North American respondents said the same, while only 53% did so in EMEA (but 63% in the U.K.) (Figure 55).
+For internal communications, 71% of state government and professional services both said they always use these tools (Figure 56).
+Two-thirds (67%) of North American respondents said the same, while only 53% did so in EMEA (but 63% in the U.K.) (Figure 57).
 Interestingly, law firms (45%) did the worst with internal communications.
-For external communications, pharmaceuticals and life sciences (78%) and higher education (72%) were high performers, as were North American organizations (69%) (Figure 56). of organizations said how they measure and manage sensitive content communications security requires some improvement -33% greater than last year's percentage.
+For external communications, pharmaceuticals and life sciences (78%) and higher education (72%) were high performers, as were North American organizations (69%) (Figure 56).